 Each course will meet once per week.
 These class meetings will be conducted as stated in the syllabi.

-The student will enroll in HPE 440 (Clinical Experiences in Athletic Training III) during all 3 terms.
+The student will enroll in KIN 440 (Clinical Experiences in Athletic Training III) during all 3 terms.
 The student will be assigned to a 15 hour clinical rotation with an orthopedic physician/surgeon.
 In addition, the student will complete a 10 hour rotation with a general practice physician.
 The student will also complete clinical rotations at North Central College for 175 hours.
-The specific requirements are included in the syllabus for HPE 440.
+The specific requirements are included in the syllabus for KIN 440.